MjBonk/My-First-Website/README.md

 # My-First-Website
 Fundamentals, Assessment, Hyper Island.
-Make a web page using html and css.
+Make a web page using html and css only.